How Long Is a ROC for PCI DSS 4.0?

 If you need to achieve PCI compliance, it is essential to look for a QSA qualified by the PCI Security Standards Council.
 Things to ask include who are their past clients and whether the QSA helped them maintain compliance.
 A reputable and experienced QSA will ensure merchants are compliant and identify areas to improve data security and compliance.

-TokenEx was founded by two former QSAs dedicated to building the most secure and flexible data protection solution.
+Following its recent merger with TokenEx, IXOPAY is positioned to expand its services globally, offering enhanced capabilities in payment processing and PCI compliance.
 Our tokenization platform has helped clients worldwide achieve PCI compliance by storing their sensitive data on a secure cloud platform and offering seamless integrations for third-party partners.
-Thus, this allows companies to maintain compliance with their data protection requirements.